 Also look for a form that is Microencapsulated, as this ensures the stability of the highly active Retinol.
 Microencapsulation provides controlled release delivery, and allows for more effective penetration into the skin.

 Vitamin C (Sodium Ascorbyl Phosphate) - this is a stabilized form that stimulates collagen synthesis in conjunction with Retinol.

 Palmitoyl Tripeptide -5 and TAUT Peptide.
 These two peptides (made up of amino acids) act as cellular communicators, initiating collagen synthesis.
 The TAUT Peptide also stimulates hyaluronic acid which increases hydration in the skin.

 Bioenergized Copper Amino Acid Complex - boosts the ability of aging skin cells to produce collagen, elastin, and improve skin density and firmness.

 Ceramides and Polysaccharides - help retain water in the skin.

 Lavender and Licorice Root - help soothe skin and calm irritation

-Because Retinol is degraded by sunlight, it should be used only at night, after cleansing and toning.
+Because Retinol is degraded by sunlight, it should be used only at night, after cleansing and toning and followed by a moisturizer.
 Another reason to use it at night is to coordinate with the body's natural nighttime circadian rhythm when cell renewal is at its prime, maximizing nighttime skin repair.
 If you have never used a highly active Retinol, you might need to transition slowly, following the advice of your skin therapist.
-Note: If you receive facials or services such as waxing, sugaring, electrolysis or laser, be sure to tell your practitioner about your Retinol use.
-Retinol increases the skin's sensitivity to chemical peels and to hair removal and you may be advised to stop Retinol use for a certain period of time before receiving treatments.
+Note: If you receive facials or services such as waxing, sugaring, electrolysis or laser, be sure to tell your practitioner about your Retinol or Retinoic Acid use.
+Retinols increase the skin's sensitivity to chemical peels and to hair removal and you may be advised to stop use for a certain period of time before receiving treatments.